Wild About Colorado Festival

 Leadership Summit, now in its ninth year, will select up to 20 Summit County citizens, all of whom have a demonstrated interest in community engagement and leadership, to participate in this year’s program of nine full-day community-focused sessions meeting once a month, September through May.
 Founded by a group of Summit County Rotarians, the program provides an opportunity for participants to broaden their knowledge of the community while enhancing their leadership skills.
 For more information, attend an information meeting (Aug.
 14, 5-6 p.m. at CMC Breck, or Aug.
 15, 8:15-9:15 a.m. at CMC Dillon) or request an application from Suzanne at (970) 468-5989 or email@example.com.

-The Summit Seniors Annual Gigantic Rummage Sale and Silent Auction opens at 5 p.m. tonight with a special pre-sale that will close at 8 p.m.
-An admission fee of $10 for ages 11 and up and $5 for under age 11 will be charged during these pre-sales hours only.
-The event will be held at Summit County Community and Senior Center, 0083 Nancy’s Place, Frisco.
-Regular sale hours will be 9 a.m. to 5 p.m.
-Friday and Saturday, Aug.
-16 and 17, and 10 a.m. to noon Sunday, Aug.
+The Summit Seniors Annual Gigantic Rummage Sale and Silent Auction continues today at the Summit County Community and Senior Center, 0083 Nancy’s Place, Frisco.
+Sale hours are 9 a.m. to 5 p.m.
+Saturday, Aug.
+17, and 10 a.m. to noon Sunday, Aug.
 18. There will be no admission fee on these days.
 Indoor sales, with the exception of boutique items, will be $2 per bagful Sunday.
-Boutique and all other items will be greatly reduced.
-Donations of clean, good-condition rummage will be accepted at the center from 7:30 a.m. to 3 p.m. today, Aug.
-14. Please don’t leave items at other times.
-Large appliances, large furniture, TVs, computers without monitors, encyclopedias or magazines cannot be accepted.

 The Silent Auction will close at 4 p.m.
 Saturday.
 Included in this year’s auction are a 1988 Jaguar XJ6, Bonnie’s BBQ dinner for 25, Global Collision full-service detail ($150), $100 Blue Spruce certificate, wine presentations, gift certificates and other luxury merchandise.
 Sale proceeds benefit charitable organizations serving seniors in Summit County.
+Last year’s recipients were the NRO, Community Care Clinic, Colorado Avalanche, Timberline Adult Day Service, Bristlecone, Swan Mountain Rescue Center, and Family and Intercultural Resource Center.
 To apply for these funds or for more information, call (970) 668-2940.

 Volunteer to help victims of assault